chapter twelve

 • Applying velocity and acceleration equations in JavaScript

-• Implementing spring and friction-based animations using physics formulas
+• Implementing spring- and friction-based animations using physics formulas

-When you watch a leaf fall from a tree, a ball bounce on the ground, or a pendulum swing back and forth, your brain instinctively recognizes these movements as natural and "correct" in some hard-to-define way.
-That's because these motions follow the fundamental laws of physics that govern everything in our world.
+When you watch a leaf fall from a tree, a ball bounce on the ground, or a pendulum swing back and forth, your brain instinctively recognizes these movements as natural and proper in some hard-to-define way.
+That’s because these motions follow the fundamental laws of physics that govern everything in our world.
 When you bring these same principles into your web animations, something magical happens: your interfaces start to feel more intuitive, more responsive, and more delightful to use.

 12.1 Understanding motion in UI design